Rest In Peace

 The people are from eastern Washington and don't actually live here.
 They probably have no idea what they have done.
 For them the house is just a status symbol.
 For the rest of us, this is our home.
 We live here because we appreciate the things that we have here.
 We don't just show up once in a while to party.

 The neighbor and I spoke about this tree just the other day.
 He mentioned how much they enjoyed seeing the eagles come to the tree.
 Obviously, they didn't enjoy it very much.
-We talked about having some limbs trimmed to make it more wind tolerant.
+He was worried about branches breaking off during windstorms.
+I tried to explain it was a survival strategy, how these giant organisms can stand for hundreds of years.
+They will give up a few weak branches to to protect the whole body.
 There was not a hint that they intended to cut it down.
-I think somebody talked them into it, somebody whose business is cutting down trees.
+I think somebody talked them into it, somebody whose income is derived from cutting down trees.

 It was a sturdy tree, more than 100 feet/30 meters tall and almost 3 feet/1 meter in diameter at the base.
 It stood firmly against several major windstorms in the twenty-five years I have been here.
 Because of the direction of prevailing storms, no structure was in jeopardy.
 I was never concerned about it damaging the house.
 It fit beautifully into the forested hillside landscape.
 It did not hinder a view of anything for anyone.